mikenotfound/maplecroft-tech-test/README.md

 ### Task 3 - Windowed/Average
 A common way to display a large amount of historical data points on a graph is to average over a window.

+It should accept two range query params that limit the returned scores, both `time_from` and `time_to` are required parameters.

-If we set the window to be a 24h period starting at 12pm (noon) your challenge is to aggregate all values for the preceding 24 hours and provide a single mean score.
+For example, if we set the `time_from` and `time_to` window to be a 24h period, your challenge will be to aggregate all scores for this period and provide a single mean score.

-It should accept two range query params that limit the returned scores

 ```
 [{
     id: int,
     name: string,
     averaged_scores: [{
+        time_from: iso_format_string,
-        timestamp: iso_format_string, #12pm,
+        time_to: iso_format_string,
-        score: # average of scores within last 24 hours
+        score: # average of scores
     }]
 }]
 ```